Mitchel B. Wallerstein

-Mitchel B. Wallerstein is an American educator, philanthropist, policy expert, and former senior official of the federal government of the United States.
-He is the President Emeritus of Baruch College of the City University of New York and is currently appointed as a University Professor.
+Mitchel B. Wallerstein is an American educator, philanthropist, policy expert, and former official of the federal government of the United States.
+He is the President Emeritus of Baruch College of the City University of New York and is currently appointed as a University Professor, teaching courses on international security and public policy.
 In 2021, he was also appointed as a Non-resident Senior Fellow on U.S. Foreign Policy at the Chicago Council on Global Affairs.
-From 2003 to 2010, Wallerstein served as dean of the Maxwell School of Citizenship and Public Affairs at Syracuse University, which is ranked as the nation's leading school of public and international affairs.
+From 2003 to 2010, Wallerstein served as dean of the Maxwell School of Citizenship and Public Affairs at Syracuse University, ranked as the nation's leading school of public and international affairs.
+Throughout his career, he has led important roles within the US government, NATO, and in top universities and think-tanks.

 Biography

 Early life

 Born in New York City, Wallerstein received his undergraduate degree at Dartmouth College in 1971.
 In 1972, he followed with a Master's degree in public administration from the Maxwell School of Citizenship and Public Affairs.
 He received a second Master's (1976) and PhD in political science from the Massachusetts Institute of Technology in 1978.

 For the next five years, he worked as an assistant professor and program director at MIT.
 From 1983 to 1993, he worked at the National Academy of Sciences, holding progressively more senior positions, including deputy executive officer of the National Research Council.
 Also while at the National Research Council, Wallerstein directed a series of highly acclaimed studies on scientific communication, technology transfer and national security.